ahs502/order-demo/README.md

 ```

 > **IMPORTANT NOTE:** You may use the browser's **incognito mode**
-> in order to avoid facing offline cach pitfalls in the future.
+> in order to avoid facing offline cache pitfalls in the future.

 ---